How to dehydrate cherries so you can enjoy a sweet all-natural snack during the dreary winter months. The end of fresh sweet cherry season is here.

 Dehydrating is a very easy and uncomplicated food preservation method.

 - Step 1: Prepare the fruit.
 Depending on the fruit or vegetable you are dehydrating the preparation method will vary.
 To dehydrate fresh whole cherries, you will need to stem and pit the cherries.
+Here is my favorite cherry pitter.

 - Step 2: Next you will load the dehydrator with the pitted cherries.
 Place the cherries close together on the dehydrator tray but leave enough room between each whole cherry for airflow and so they are not touching.
 If the cherries are packed too closely together on the dehydrator drying tray you risk a chance of the cherries sticking together.